 - In the combo chart New Hire Count and Active Employee Count by Region and Ethnicity, notice we’re hiring fewer people in the East region.

 - The New Hires YoY Var by Age Group waterfall chart shows we’re hiring mainly younger people.
 This trend may be due to the mostly part-time nature of the jobs.

 - The New Hire Count by Gender pie chart shows a roughly even split.

 Select different age groups and genders in the charts to explore the relationships between age, gender, region, and ethnicity group.

-Select Human Resource Sample from the top navigation bar to return to the dashboard.
+Select Human Resource Sample from the top nav pane to return to the dashboard.

 Compare currently active and former employees

 Let’s explore data for currently active employees and employees who no longer work for the company.

 On the dashboard, select the Active Employee Count by Age Group tile.

 The Human Resources Sample report opens to the Active Employees vs. Separations page.

 - The two combo charts on the left show the year-over-year change for active employees and employee separations.
 We have more active employees this year due to rapid hiring, but also more separations than last year.

 - In August, we had more separations compared to other months.
 Select the different age groups, genders, or regions to see if you can find any outliers.

 - Looking at the pie charts, we notice we have an even split in our active employees by gender and age groups.
 Select different age groups to see how the gender split differs by age.
 Do we have an even split by gender in every age group?

 Reasons for separation